 Concert promoter John Reynolds dies suddenly at Dublin home

-Nephew of former taoiseach Albert Reynolds is best known for setting up Electric Picnic
+Nephew of ex-taoiseach Albert Reynolds is best known for setting up Electric Picnic

 John Reynolds, owner of POD nightclub, has died.
 File photograph: Bryan O’Brien/The Irish Times